Skip to Main Content

 What Abnormal Results Mean

 A positive biopsy result means that cancer cells have been found.
 The lab will give the cells a grade called a Gleason score.
 This helps predict how fast the cancer will grow.
-Your doctor will talk to you about your treatment options.
+Your provider will talk to you about your treatment options.

 The biopsy may also show cells that look abnormal, but may or may not be cancer.
 Your provider will talk with you about what steps to take.
 You may need another biopsy.